-We purchased 20 of the top double strollers and tested them over several months to help parents in their quest to find the right product for growing families.
-In this review, we share everything we learned comparing all the details and functions side-by-side during testing, with a keen eye for what makes each unique, similar, or better.
-This article breaks down what is most important to consider when narrowing down your purchase options, and which variables you should consider when making your final decision.
+Over time, we've purchased more than 30 of the top double strollers and tested them over several months to help parents find the right product for their growing family.
+In this extensive review, we share everything we learned comparing all the details and functions side-by-side during testing, with a keen eye for what makes each unique, similar, and better or worse.
+This article breaks down what is most important to consider when narrowing down your purchase options, and which variables you should consider making your final decision.

 Please take a look at our companion article on how the double strollers compared to each other based on performance tests and extensive day-to-day use.